-BMKA 200 Introduction to Marketing
+BMKA 200 Introduction to Marketing 3(3,0) troduces the basic principles, theories, and practices our modern ev our modern ever-changing business environment.
+The course covers the marketing process activi ties on how to create value for customers to cap oture value from customers in I customers in return.
+It also discusses the marketing mix and how to build long-term customer rela tionship with customers.
+Students will analyze case studies about a

-This course introduces the basic principles, theories, and practices of marketing in our modern ever-changing business environment.
-The course covers the marketing process activities on how to create value for customers to capture value from customers in return.
-It also discusses the marketing mix and how to build long-term customer relationship with customers.
-Students will analyze case studies about a "real-life" product or service.
+"real-life" product or service.
 Videos and in-class discussions on current marketing topics will assist in the learning experience.
 Co-requisite: ENGL 210